jsdealy/latin/miscellae/guideToLatinConversation.md

 Eligo, elegi, electum,
 eligere, to choose, to elect.

-Eluceo, eluxi, elu-
-cere, to shine, to glitter.
+Eluceo, eluxi, elucere, to shine, to glitter.

 Emo, emi, emptiim,
 emere, to buy.